Get Involved WITH

 Use Non-Disclosure Agreements (NDAs) with the County

-Develop along the Dan River
+Develop in the floodplain along the Dan River

-Develop along the Dan River
+Develop in the floodplain along the Dan River

 $40M+